protieusz/Smile36-PCB-Version/README.md

 The following are the pictures of my brand new Smile 36 Rev 8 with no more handwiring fixes.

+# Disclaimer

+This work is a non-commercial fan creation of custom keyboard case and PCB in the shape of SpongeBob & Patrick Star from the SpongeBob SquarePants series.
+It is made out of love and respect for the SpongeBob SquarePants series.
+All rights to SpongeBob SquarePants and related content are owned by Nickelodeon and its associated companies.
+The images, names, storylines and other elements of SpongeBob SquarePants used in this work are the property of their respective copyright holders.
+Unauthorized commercial use is strictly prohibited.
+The SpongeBob SquarePants and Patrick Star cases will NOT be made public to copyright issues and will be use for private only.

+Please print and use the open sourced files at your own risk.

+# Pictures

 Update: October 8, 2024.
 Patrick Star Smile 36 case inspired by Patrick from SpongeBob SquarePants.

 ![IMG_3156](https://github.com/user-attachments/assets/4e75bf2d-f698-4406-9c91-974d6acbd9c8)